rukkylatunde2001/HR-dataset-Analysis/README.md

 ## Data Transformation
 Data cleaning was done using Power Query Editor.
-Duplicates were removed, and Null values replaces as needed No Modelling was done as the data contained only one table.
+Duplicates were removed, and Null values replaces as needed.
+No Modelling was done as the data contained only one table.

 ## Findings